mahmudhera/seqfeaturizer_py/README.md

 # seqfeaturizer (python-only)

-This is a clean, **python-only reimplementation** of the legacy `featurize_sequences` project you uploaded.
+This is a clean, **python-only reimplementation** of Jiayi's implementation of extracting features from many sequences.

-The original codebase produced several per-feature CSV files from a collection of DNA sequences:
+The original implementation produced several per-feature CSV files from a collection of DNA sequences:

 - `deepbind`
 - `5mer`